+Everybody is different!
 Treatment for mental health problems varies depending on the individual and could include medication, therapy, or both.
 No one treatment is better than another and you should see what treatment works best for you before making any decisions.

 I can’t do anything for a person with a mental health problem.

 Friends and loved ones can make a big difference.
-Only 38% of adults with diagnosable mental health problems and less than 20% of children and adolescents!) receive the needed treatment for their mental health problems.
+Only 38% of adults with diagnosable mental health problems (and less than 20% of children and adolescents!) receive the needed treatment for their mental health problems.
 Friends and family can be important influences to help someone get the treatment and services they need by:

 Prevention doesn’t work.
 It is impossible to prevent mental illnesses.